-A valuable source of information is the PhD Handbook which is available online at otago.ac.nz/study/phd/handbook.
+A valuable source of information is the PhD Handbook which is available online at otago.ac.nz/graduate-research/study/phddoctoral/programme/otago400006.html.
 The PhD webpage (otago.ac.nz/study/phd) also provides other important information for candidates.

-To foster and support the Otago graduate community, the Graduate Research School uses Facebook (facebook. com/OtagoGRS), Twitter (twitter.com/OtagoGRS), and has a Blog (blogs.otago.ac.nz/grs/).
+To foster and support the Otago graduate community, the Graduate Research School uses Facebook (facebook.com/OtagoGRS/), Twitter (twitter.com/OtagoGRS), and has a Blog (blogs.otago.ac.nz/grs/).
 Social media is used to keep in touch with doctoral candidates, to advertise events, and to share helpful information.
 It also provides another avenue to keep in touch with other candidates and University staff.
-The Graduate Research School has a Blackboard site which contains copies of the slides from the various workshops we deliver, as well as a host of resources to support candidates at various stages of their doctoral journey, including career planning.
+The Graduate Research School has a Blackboard site which supports candidates at various stages of their doctoral journey, in particular with use of plagiarism checking software prior to thesis submission.
 Finally, the Graduate Research Student Liaison Committee has a Distance Student Representative that can help communicate any issues that distance candidates have.